%20(2)%20(1).jpg?auto=compress%2Cformat&w=1200)

 Levers of Change

 Between now and 2030, we estimate that $10 trillion of new funding will move into climate change mitigation from the public and private sectors.
 At One Earth, we believe philanthropists can play a critical role in helping inform the strategic use of these vitally important flows of new capital.
-Our Climate Finance Tracker initiative keeps a pulse on climate finance from all sectors—public, private, and philanthropic—and we’re continually supporting new cutting-edge initiatives to help steer decision making in government ministries, financial board rooms, and family offices.
+Our Solutions Finance Tracker tool keeps a pulse on climate finance from all sectors—public, private, and philanthropic—and we’re continually supporting new cutting-edge initiatives to help steer decision making in government ministries, financial board rooms, and family offices.